emizzy03/receipt-processor-challenge/README.md

 # How to run the program
-use "docker build -t receipt-app." to for the docker setup run the program using "docker run -p 8080:8080 receipt-app".
+Use "docker build -t receipt-app ."  for the dockerizing Spring boot setup Run the program using "docker run -p 8080:8080 receipt-app".

 # Receipt Processor